Daniil-Selikhanovych/tensor_methods/README.md

 # tensor_methods
 Implementation of Tensor Methods for convex optimization

 In this project we implement tensor methods for the minimization of p-th order smooth convex functions.
-We compare the performance of the tensor method proposed in (Nesterov,2018) with $p = 2$ and $p = 3$.
+We compare the performance of the tensor method proposed in (Nesterov,2018) with p = 2 and p = 3.

 [1].
 Gasnikov, Alexander, et al. "The global rate of convergence for optimal tensor methods in smooth convex optimization." arXiv preprint arXiv:1809.00382 (2018).